How to Fix a Damaged Metabolism

-Contrary to the general buzz, metabolic damage IS a REAL thing.
+Contrary to the general buzz, a damaged metabolism IS a REAL thing.
 It can happen to anyone if they abuse their body long enough.
 Some like to say it’s not “damage” but it’s your body “adapting”.
 Of course, your body can adapt to anything when it’s in survival mode.
 Just because your body adapted to unhealthy changes doesn’t mean your metabolism isn’t impaired.

 Metabolic Damage Occurs In Those: